proxyanon/find_the_site/README.md

 # find_the_site
-## Do you need a company website?
-This small library finds websites in duckduckgo website.
+## Search any website link using any word finds on duckduckgo website, you can bypass blocked ip or others
+filters.
 ##### Install

 ```
-pip install find_the_site
+python -m pip install find_the_site requests bs4 user_agent
 ```

 ##### Find the website